ToNi3141/Rasterix/rtl/top/Xilinx/CmodA7/README.md

 cd rtl/top/Xilinx/CmodA7
 /Xilinx/Vivado/2022.2/bin/vivado -mode batch -source build.tcl
 ```
-You will find `rasterix.bin` and `rasterix.bit` in the synth directory.
+You will find `rrx.bin` and `rrx.bit` in the synth directory.
 Use Vivado to program the FPGA or to flash the binary into the flash.

 ## Hardware Setup
 The following hardware setup shows an Raspberry Pi Pico connected to an CMOD A7 and an 320x240 pixel display with an `ILI9341` chipset.